LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 You might see downloading the data (i.e., a history of the blockchain data ) on your screen.
 It will take several hours to sync.
 You might want to prepare a better  hardware before you run this process if you would like to receive the data.

-If you want to avoid downloading the history of the BitShares blockchain data, you can set some plugins - [Memory Reduction for Nodes](/forge/plugins/nodes_memory_reduction.md#memory-reduction-for-nodes).
+If you want to avoid downloading the history of the LocalCoin blockchain data, you can set some plugins - [Memory Reduction for Nodes](/forge/plugins/nodes_memory_reduction.md#memory-reduction-for-nodes).

 #### API node, config.ini, and plugins